 Students are assigned an SC4 email account at the time of application for a college credit program.
-Students are bound in their use of this email service by the Acceptable Use Policy.
+Students are bound in their use of this email service by the Acceptable Use Policy found in the College Catalog.
 Appropriate uses of this service include communicating with:

 - Faculty regarding coursework, as approved by the instructor.

 - College staff regarding the enrollment process, financial account status or any other administrative process.